Where the search for Madeleine McCann stands

 - Madeleine McCann vanished on May 3, 2007, from a family vacation home in Portugal

-- After 10 years and millions spent on the investigation, no arrests have been made
+- After 10 years and millions spent on the investigation, no one has ever been charged

 A decade after the 3-year-old vanished, watch the CNN Special Report "Missing: Madeleine McCann," Friday, May 5, at 10 p.m.
 ET/PT to find out the latest on the search and investigation.